Comensi/comensi-atlas/src/pages/atlases/bairrodaajuda.md

 Bairro da Ajuda is a neighborhood for everyone, still with neighborhood life and community spirit.

 The Atlas of Bairro da Ajuda collects memories, stories, ideas and wishes collected from residents of the parish of Ajuda in participatory actions - the "Ideas for the Decade" Laboratories.
-The 4Change team facilitates the participation and engagement of residents and local stakeholders.

 <!-- end -->